Nortel

-Nortel Networks Corporation (Nortel), formerly Northern Telecom Limited, was a Canadian multinational telecommunications and data networking equipment manufacturer headquartered in Ottawa, Ontario, Canada.
-It was founded in Montreal, Quebec, in 1895 as the Northern Electric and Manufacturing Company.
-Until an antitrust settlement in 1949, Northern Electric was owned principally by Bell Canada and the Western Electric Company of the Bell System, producing large volumes of telecommunication equipment based on licensed Western Electric designs.
+Nortel Networks Corporation (Nortel), formerly Northern Telecom Limited, was a Canadian multinational telecommunications and data networking equipment manufacturer headquartered in Ottawa, Ontario.
+It was founded in Montreal, Quebec in 1895 as the Northern Electric and Manufacturing Company, or simply Northern Electric.
+Until an antitrust settlement in 1949, Northern Electric was owned mostly by Bell Canada and the Western Electric Company of the Bell System, producing large volumes of telecommunications equipment based on licensed Western Electric designs.

 At its height, Nortel accounted for more than a third of the total valuation of all companies listed on the Toronto Stock Exchange (TSX), employing 94,500 people worldwide.
-In 2009, Nortel filed for bankruptcy protection in Canada and the United States, triggering a 79% decline of its corporate stock price.
-The bankruptcy case was the largest in Canadian history and left pensioners, shareholders and former employees with enormous losses.
+In 2009, Nortel filed for bankruptcy protection in Canada and the United States, triggering a 79% decline in its corporate stock price.
+The bankruptcy case was the largest in Canadian history and left pensioners, shareholders, and former employees with enormous losses.
 By 2016, Nortel had sold billions of dollars in assets.
-Courts in the U.S. and Canada approved a negotiated settlement of bankruptcy proceedings in 2017.
+Courts in the US and Canada approved a negotiated settlement of bankruptcy proceedings in 2017.

 History

 Origins

-Alexander Graham Bell conceived the technical aspects of the telephone and invented it in July 1874, while residing with his parents at their farm in Tutela Heights, on the outskirts of Brantford, Ontario.
+Alexander Graham Bell conceived the technical aspects of the telephone in July 1874, while residing with his parents at their farm in Tutela Heights, on the outskirts of Brantford, Ontario.
 He later refined its design at Brantford after producing his first working prototype in Boston.
-Canada's first telephone factory, created by James Cowherd of Brantford, was a three-story brick building that soon started manufacturing telephones for the Bell System, leading to the city's style as The Telephone City.
+Canada's first telephone factory, created by James Cowherd of Brantford, was a three-storey brick building that soon started manufacturing telephones for the Bell System, leading to the city's style as The Telephone City.

-After Cowherd's death in 1881 which resulted in the closure of his Brantford factory, a mechanical production department was created within the Bell Telephone Company of Canada and production of Canadian telephone equipment was transferred to Montreal in 1882, to compensate the restrictions on importing telephone equipment from the United States.
+After Cowherd's death in 1881 which resulted in the closure of his Brantford factory, a mechanical production department was created within the Bell Telephone Company of Canada and production of Canadian telephone equipment was transferred to Montreal in 1882 to compensate for the restrictions on importing telephone equipment from the United States.
 In addition to telephones, four years later, the department started manufacturing switchboards, at first the 50-line Standard Magneto Switchboard.
 The small manufacturing department expanded yearly with the growth and popularity of the telephone to 50 employees in 1888.
 By 1890 it had been transformed into its own branch of operations with 200 employees, and a new factory was under construction.

 As the manufacturing branch expanded, its production ability increased beyond the demand for telephones, and it faced closure for several months a year without manufacturing other products.
-The Bell Telephone Company of Canada's (later renamed to Bell Canada) charter prohibited the company to build other products.
-In 1895, the Bell Telephone of Canada spun off its manufacturing arm to build telephones for sale to other companies, as well as other products, such as fire alarm boxes, police street call boxes, and fire department call equipment.
+The Bell Telephone Company of Canada's (later renamed to Bell Canada) charter prohibited the company from building other products.
+In 1895, Bell Telephone of Canada spun off its manufacturing arm to build telephones for sale to other companies, as well as other products, such as fire alarm boxes, police street call boxes, and fire department call equipment.
 This company was incorporated as the Northern Electric and Manufacturing Company Limited.